huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 12. [ ] Uploaded model weights to the hub

-13. [ ] Submitted the pull request
+13. [ ] Submitted the pull request for review

 14. [ ] (Optional) Added a demo notebook

 To begin with, we usually recommend to start by getting a good theoretical understanding of `[camelcase name of model]`.
-However, if you prefer to understand the theoretical aspects of the model *on-the-job*, then it is totally fine to directly dive into the `[camelcase name of model]`\'s code-base.
-This option might suit you better, if your engineering skills are better than your theoretical skill, if you have trouble understanding `[camelcase name of model]`\'s paper, or if you just enjoy programming much more than reading scientific papers.
+However, if you prefer to understand the theoretical aspects of the model *on-the-job*, then it is totally fine to directly dive into the `[camelcase name of model]`'s code-base.
+This option might suit you better, if your engineering skills are better than your theoretical skill, if you have trouble understanding `[camelcase name of model]`'s paper, or if you just enjoy programming much more than reading scientific papers.

 ### 1. (Optional) Theoretical aspects of [camelcase name of model]

-You should take some time to read *[camelcase name of model]\'s* paper, if such descriptive work exists.
+You should take some time to read *[camelcase name of model]'s* paper, if such descriptive work exists.
 There might be large sections of the paper that are difficult to understand.
-If this is the case, this is fine - don\'t worry!
+If this is the case, this is fine - don't worry!
 The goal is not to get a deep theoretical understanding of the paper, but to extract the necessary information required to effectively re-implement the model in 🤗 Transformers.
-That being said, you don\'t have to spend too much time on the theoretical aspects, but rather focus on the practical ones, namely:
+That being said, you don't have to spend too much time on the theoretical aspects, but rather focus on the practical ones, namely:

 -   What type of model is *[camelcase name of model]*?
 BERT-like encoder-only model?
 GPT2-like decoder-only model?
 BART-like encoder-decoder model?
-Look at the `model_summary`{.interpreted-text role="doc"} if you\'re not familiar with the differences between those.
+Look at the `model_summary` if you're not familiar with the differences between those.
 -   What are the applications of *[camelcase name of model]*?
 Text classification?
 Text generation?
 Seq2Seq tasks, *e.g.,* summarization?